Tevin Coleman

 Tevin Ford Coleman (born April 16, 1993) is an American former professional football player who was a running back in the National Football League (NFL).
 He played college football for the Indiana Hoosiers, earning unanimous All-American honors in 2014.
-He was selected by the Atlanta Falcons in the third round of the 2015 NFL draft.
-He also played for the San Francisco 49ers and the New York Jets.
+Coleman was selected by the Atlanta Falcons in the third round of the 2015 NFL draft.
+He also played for the San Francisco 49ers and New York Jets.

 Early life

 Coleman attended Oak Forest High School in Oak Forest, Illinois.
 He played running back, wide receiver, and cornerback, and also returned kicks and punts.
-He was named the 2011 Southtown Star Player of the Year.
-As a senior, he rushed for 949 yards on 83 carries with 13 touchdowns, and also had 16 receptions for 345 yards and five touchdowns.
+Coleman was named the 2011 Southtown Star Player of the Year.
+As a senior, he recorded 83 carries for 949 yards and 13 touchdowns to go along with 16 receptions for 345 yards and five touchdowns.

-In addition, Coleman was on the school's track & field team, where he competed as a sprinter and jumper.
-He was one of the best 100-meter sprinters and long-jumpers in the state of Illinois as a high schooler.
+Coleman was also on the school's track & field team, where he competed as a sprinter and jumper.
+Coleman was one of the best 100-meter sprinters and long-jumpers in the state of Illinois as a high schooler.
 At the 2011 IHSA State Championships, he placed fourth in the 100m, at 10.86, and took second in the long jump, getting a personal-best mark of 7.16 meters.
-At the 2011 Thornton Classic Meet, he took gold in the long jump, with a mark of 6.88 meters, and finished second in the 100 m, at 10.8 seconds.
+At the 2011 Thornton Classic Meet, Coleman took gold in the long jump, with a mark of 6.88 meters, and finished second in the 100 m, at 10.8 seconds.
 At the 2011 IHSA 2A State T&F Championship, he ran the 100 meters in a PR of 10.5 seconds, on his way to a second-place finish.

 Considered a three-star recruit by the Rivals.com recruiting network, Coleman was ranked as the No. 37 running back nationally in 2012.
 He chose Indiana over scholarship offers from Georgia Tech, Minnesota, and Michigan State.